symfoni/conference/README.md

 13. Set a password(not important to be secure because this is just for testing on a test network)
 14. Click "All done"
 15. You will now see your Metamask account
-16. Click on the circular "account picture" in top right corner.
+16. Click on your account avatar in top right corner.
 17. Click on "Settings"
 18. Go to "Advanced"
 19. Enable "Show test networks"
 20. Close Settings
 21. Change network in Metmask extension to local network at `http://localhost:8545`.
 This is the network you have running locally with `hardhat` from *Get Started*
 <img src="images/metamask-network.png" width="200">
+22. Click on your "avatar" again to add more Accounts.
+Tips: give your accounts role names like "conference owner", "attendee" etc for easier testing.
+    1. The 10 first accounts will have 10000ETH to play with (test ether).

-22. Ensure Metamask RPC is set to `http://localhost:8545` and chainID `31337`.
+23. Ensure Metamask RPC is set to `http://localhost:8545` and chainID `31337`.

 The frontend should open at http://localhost:3000/